skycoin/obelisk/blocktree.md

 ```

 ### CheckIfUnspentOutputExistsInCreated
-- Checks if an unspent output is created in a block
+- Checks if an unspent output is created in a blockRecord
 #### Signature
 ```
 func (b *BlockRecord) CheckIfUnspentOutputExistsInCreated(uxId cipher.SHA256) string {
 }
 ```
-#### Sample Run
+#### Sample Run / Tests
 ```
 let